Cauliflower Cheese Soup

 Topping Ideas:

-• Shredded Cheese: A little extra cheese goes a long way.
+• Hot sauce or red pepper flakes – A little heat goes a long way.

 two bowls of cheese soup topped with shredded cheese and bacon on a wooden cutting board